-The incumbent is expected to make a significant contribution to the teaching and knowledge transfer effort of the MCM and in particular the woodwind area.
+The incumbent is expected to make a significant contribution to the teaching and knowledge transfer effort of the MCM and in particular the music performance area.
 The incumbent is also expected to be a reputable performer and capable of contributing to the area of artistic research and/or a highly established teacher with more traditional research strengths in pedagogy.
-In consultation with the colleagues in the woodwind area, specific duties include: teaching one-to-one lessons to clarinet students, leading masterclasses for clarinet and other woodwind students, conducting and rehearsing woodwind and chamber ensembles, recruitment of students to both undergraduate and postgraduate courses, practical input into the performance elements of the programs, and the ability to assess all aspects of the woodwind and performance studies program.
-Also, supervising and marking undergraduate and graduate performance examinations, participating in and attending seminars, forums and activities, and displaying leadership in artistic research in performance through participation in performances, recordings, conferences and/or publications.
+In consultation with the colleagues in the brass area, specific duties include: teaching one-to-one lessons to French Horn students, leading masterclasses for horn and other students, conducting and rehearsing brass and woodwind chamber ensembles, recruitment of students to both undergraduate and postgraduate courses, practical input into the performance elements of MCM programs, and the ability to assess all aspects of the music performance program.
+Also, supervising and marking undergraduate and graduate performance examinations, and displaying leadership in artistic research in performance through participation in performances, recordings, conferences and/or publications.
 The incumbent is also expected to serve on and contribute to departmental, Faculty, and University Committees as needed.